Last updated

 Discover folk - the CRM for people-powered businesses

-But getting access isn’t as simple as downloading an app.
-In this post, we’ll walk through how to access the WhatsApp Business API, what you need to get started, and how the setup works in practice.
+But getting access isn't as simple as downloading an app.
+In this post, we'll walk through how to access the WhatsApp Business API, what you need to get started, and how the setup works in practice for sales teams managing multiple prospects and clients.

 What is the WhatsApp Business API?